 Will reject a proposal for award of work if it determines that the Tenderer recommended for award has engaged in corrupt or fraudulent practices in competing for the contract in question.

-Will declare a Tenderer ineligible, either indefinitely or for a stated period of time, to be awarded a contract/contracts if it at any time determines that the Tenderer has engaged incorrupt or fraudulent practices in competing for, or in executing, the contract.
+Will declare a Tenderer/bidder ineligible, either indefinitely or for a stated period of time, to be awarded a contract/contracts if it at any time determines that the Tenderer has engaged incorrupt or fraudulent practices in competing for, or in executing, the contract.

-18. Termination of Contract:
+12. Termination of Contract: